 Gone are the days when people did not want to talk to chatbots.
-Earlier, people approached chatbots with a heavy dose of trepidation due to the concept of generic and one-size-fits-all solutions that a chatbot would throw at them readily.
+Chatbots are the best way to automate customer support.
+Earlier, people approached chatbots with a heavy dose of trepidation.
+Due to the concept of generic and one-size-fits-all solutions that a chatbot would throw at them readily.
 Also, those chatbots could never refer to the user name or understand their preferences which gave chatbots a whole host of reasons to lack personalisation.

 With AI and NLP constantly evolving, much has changed now.
 Users are delighted with self-service rather than relying on support agents to get things done.
 The underlying reason could be self-service as it is most often quick and easy than waiting on someone